FredR0101/Plan-Perfect-2/README.md

 ## Overview

 A React-Native/Expo front-end based mobile app that utilises Firebase authentication and Firebase Firestore as a back-end to create a user experience.
-Plan Perfect is a holiday organisation tool, giving the user the option to create travel itineraries for any vacation they wish to have, with ease, whislt remaining local to their own profile.
+Plan Perfect is a holiday organisation tool, giving the user the option to create travel itineraries for any vacation they wish to have, with ease, whilst remaining local to their own profile.

 ## Authentication: